instructure/instructure-ui/docs/guides/v8-upgrade-guide.md

 This will update Themeable imports to Emotion imports.

-After this you will need to manually update you custom components according to the [Emotion migration guide](#themeable-to-emotion-migration-guide)
+After this you will need to manually update you custom components according to the [Emotion migration guide](#themeable-to-emotion-migration-guide).
+If you are done migrating you can remove `@instructure/ui-codemods` from your dependencies

 ### Configuration and build scripts are private